 To find a sales representative who is knowledgeable about your neighbourhood, call them up and interview them.
 You’ll need to be feel comfortable with him or her and trust them because – after all – they will be working for you to get the best deal possible.

-Our Experience: Elizabeth Haug has been a licensed Real Estate Professional since 1985, and a Toronto Real Estate Board member for over 25 years.
-Her designations include Re/Max HALL OF FAME, the Seniors Real Estate Service (SRES) designation, and the Accredited Buyer Agent (ABR) designation.
-She has been servicing the Scarborough and Durham Region communities and specializes in the Ajax Pickering area.
+Our Experience: Kevin McCullough has been a licensed Real Estate Professional since 1978, and a Toronto Real Estate Board member for over 40 years.
+His designations include Re/Max HALL OF FAME, the Seniors Real Estate Service (SRES) designation, the Accredited Buyer Agent (ABR) designation, the Master Certified Negotiation Expert (MCNE).
+He has been servicing the Scarborough and Durham Region communities.

 Should You Go With a Non-Exclusive or Exclusive Listing Arrangement?